 “VBCF provides state-of-the-art equipment and dedicated experts.
 We help you to push your research further.”

-Sylvia Badurek, Behavior Assistant at Preclinical Phenotyping Facility
+Sylvia Badurek, Core Facility Head at Preclinical Phenotyping Facility

 Who We Are

 The Vienna BioCenter Core Facilities GmbH (VBCF) is a publicly funded non-profit research institute, situated at the Vienna Biocenter.